davenisc/traceOwl/README.md

 # *Features*

-Geolocation tracking of users who click on a shared link.
+* Geolocation tracking of users who click on a shared link.
-Customizable image and redirection URL.
+* Customizable image and redirection URL.
-Educational tool to demonstrate the risks of clicking on suspicious links.
+* Educational tool to demonstrate the risks of clicking on suspicious links.

 # *Installation*

-Prerequisites
+Prerequisites:

-Python 3.x
+* Python 3.x
-pip (Python package installer) ngrok (for exposing the local server to the internet)
+* pip (Python package installer)
+* ngrok (for exposing the local server to the internet)